PostHog/posthog.com/contents/handbook/engineering/developing-locally.md

 # docker logs posthog-clickhouse-1 -n 1
 Saved preprocessed configuration to '/var/lib/clickhouse/preprocessed_configs/users.xml'.

-# ClickHouse writes logs to `/var/log/clickhouse-server/clickhouse-server.log` and error logs to `/var/log/clickhouse-server/clickhouse-server.err.log` instead of stdin.
+# ClickHouse writes logs to `/var/log/clickhouse-server/clickhouse-server.log` and error logs to `/var/log/clickhouse-server/clickhouse-server.err.log` instead of stdout/stsderr.
 It can be useful to `cat` these files if there are any issues:
 # docker exec posthog-clickhouse-1 cat /var/log/clickhouse-server/clickhouse-server.log
 # docker exec posthog-clickhouse-1 cat /var/log/clickhouse-server/clickhouse-server.err.log